ansible-collections/microsoft.ad/docs/docsite/rst/guide_attributes.rst

               type: security_descriptor
               value: O:DAG:DAD:PAI(A;CI;CCDCLCSWRPWPDTLOCRSDRCWDWO;;;WD)

-SDDL strings can be quite complex so building them manually is illadvised.
-It is recommended to build a test object in the ``Active Directory Users and Computers`` snaping (or ``dsa.msc``) and set the security as needed in the ``Security`` tab.
+SDDL strings can be quite complex so building them manually is ill-advised.
+It is recommended to build a test object in the ``Active Directory Users and Computers`` snap-in (or ``dsa.msc``) and set the security as needed in the ``Security`` tab.
 From there the SDDL string can be retrieved by doing the following:

 .. code-block:: PowerShell